Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Simulations

 \section{Simulations}

 \emph{Example 1.} Consider a two-dimensional integrator system as $\dot x = v$ with $x = [x_1, x_2]^\Tran$ and $v = [v_1, v_2]^\Tran$ the position and velocity, respectively.
-The control goal is to move the position $x$ to the desired position $x_d$ by designing the velocity input, whilst the position should stay away from some unsafe areas. {In this example, the unsafe region is described by circles with uniform radius $r$ and different center points $x_c$.} As discussed in \cite{model_free_cbf}, the CBF function can be defined as
+The control goal is to move the position $x$ to the desired position $x_d$ by designing the velocity input, whilst the position should stay away from some unsafe areas.
+In this example, the unsafe region is described by circles with uniform radius $r$ and different center points $x_c$.
+As discussed in \cite{model_free_cbf}, the CBF function can be defined as

 Note that $h(x)>0$ implies that the position $x$ is not in the unsafe region.
-To further simplify the problem, the nominal velocity for regulating to $x_c$ is designed by feedback law $v_d = -k_d(x - x_d)$ where $k_d>0$ is the coefficient determining the feedback effect.
-Then, a CBF-QP can be constructed to filter the nominal velocity input for safety as follows:
+To further simplify the problem, the nominal velocity steering system state to $x_c$ is designed by a feedback law $v_d = -k_d(x - x_d)$ with $k_d>0$.
+Then, a CBF-QP can be constructed to filter the nominal velocity input to a safe one as follows:

 where $v^*$ is the filtered safe input.
 The gradient of $h(x)$ can be calculated as ${(x - x_c)}/{\norm{x - x_c}}\triangleq n_c$.
-Based on the KKT conditions, the explicit optimal solution of \eqref{example_avoid_object} is
+Based on the Karush-Kuhn-Tucker (KKT) conditions, the explicit optimal safe solution of \eqref{example_avoid_object} takes the following form:

+The initial system position is $[0.0, 0.5]^\Tran$, and the target position is $[2.5, 3.0]^\Tran$.
+To move the position approaching the target, the feedback coefficient is set as $k_d = 1.1$.
+The single unsafe region is determined by $x_c = [1.0, 1.0]^\Tran$ and $r = 0.8$.
+Notice that the feedback input will force the system state into the unsafe region.
+To avoid this, the velocity input is filtered by \eqref{example1_optimal_solution} where $\alpha = 4.0$.
+Alternatively, the gradient- or Newton-based dynamical laws \eqref{gradient_PClaw_continuous} and \eqref{Newton_PClaw_continuous} can be utilized to approximate the optimal safe input policy.
+The parameters in the approximation laws are set as $\gamma = 15.5$, $c = 1.1 e^{0.9t}$, discrete step $dt = 0.001s$.
+The barrier parameter is set monotonically increasing to reduce the error bound as explained in the interior point method.
+It is noted that the bound of increasing rate is related to the step-size $dt$.
+The control input between each sampling time is kept by ZOH and all the gradients and Hessian matrices are known, which are given in Appendix \eqref{appendix_example1}.